Exercise Real Thaw: Real Thaw 2010

 Real Thaw 2010 took place from 18 January to 4 February with the foreign participation of F-16 fighters from Belgium Air Force and Royal Danish Air Force, Spanish Air Force EF-18A fighters, E-3 Sentry from NATO, and forward air controllers from the United States, Denmark and Lithuania.

 Real Thaw 2011

-The exercise in 2011 took place from 28 March to 8 April, with units from the three branches of the Portuguese Armed Forces and the participation of forward air controllers from the United States, C-130 from the Belgium Air Force, a Cobham's electronic warfare Falcon 20 from the United Kingdom, EF-18A fighters from the Spanish Air Force.
+The exercise in 2011 took place from 28 March to 8 April, with units from the three branches of the Portuguese Armed Forces and the participation of forward air controllers from the United States, C-130 Hercules from the Belgium Air Force, a Cobham's electronic warfare Falcon 20 from the United Kingdom, EF-18A fighters from the Spanish Air Force.
 The exercise was postponed to March and April due to a NATO evaluation and exercise (FORCEVAL) of the 201 and 301 Squadron taking place that year at the time period that Real Thaw usually takes place.